-Special Topics in Biology (1-4, Spring) This is an advanced course on a topic chosen by the professor.
+Special Topics in Biology (1-4, TBA) This is an advanced course on a topic chosen by the professor.
 The course will be applicable as an upper division biology elective.

-Immunology (3, Odd, Spring) This course will introduce students to the workings of the vertebrate immune system.
+Immunology (3, TBA This course will introduce students to the workings of the vertebrate immune system.
 Topics covered in this course include innate immunity, development and functions of leukocytes, autoimmune diseases, allergies, immune deficiencies, and immune responses to tumors.
 (Prerequisites: BIOL 1520, BIOL 2510, BIOL 3120; completion of 30 units.)

-Microbiology for Biology Majors (4, Fall) This course is intended for Biology majors.
+Microbiology for Biology Majors (3, Fall) This course is intended for Biology majors.
 A study of the physiology, metabolism, and ecology of microorganisms, with an emphasis on their role in disease and immunity.
 Three hours of lecture and three hours of lab per week.
 (Prerequisites: BIOL 3110, CHEM 2520; completion of 30 units.)
-Note: There is a lab fee for this course.
+(Requisite: Take BIOL-4310L concurrently - Must be taken at the same time as this course.)